 Facilities at Sunset Beach:

 Attention: One of the less beautiful or negative sides of Sunset Beach.
 Unfortunately, this area is known for burglaries or thefts.
 However, this should not be an obstacle to visiting the beach.
-One should simply enjoy the beach visit with a reasonable amount of caution.
-Those who leave their cars in the parking lot should refrain from leaving valuables inside, and even on the towel on the beach, one should not leave their valuables unattended.
+You should simply enjoy the beach visit with a reasonable amount of caution.
+Those who leave their cars in the parking lot should refrain from leaving valuables inside and even on the towel on the beach, you should not leave your valuables unattended.

 Directions and parking:

-Those who want to visit the Sunset Beach have several possibilities to get there.
-If you travel by car, you will reach the Sunset Beach via Kamehameha Highway.
-When approaching the beach, there are also signs with Sunset Beach State Park, which make it much easier to find.
+Those who want to visit Sunset Beach have several possibilities to get there.
+If you travel by car, you will reach Sunset Beach via Kamehameha Highway.
+When approaching the beach, there are also signs which make it much easier to find.
 For those arriving by car, parking is available at the beach, which can be used for free.
 Alternatively, there is the possibility to use the public bus.
 From Waikiki, there are several options to get to the beach, depending on the time of day.
 Those who take the bus have to change buses two or three times to get to the northern beaches, such as Sunset Beach.